Snow brings disruption amid amber weather warnings

 The A66 in County Durham and Cumbria was also closed between the M6 and A1M because of the conditions.

-Rain was causing concern in Devon with the Environment Agency issuing two flood warnings – with flooding expected on Sunday morning – on the River Taw and the River Torridge.
+Rain is causing concern in Devon with the Environment Agency issuing two flood warnings – with flooding expected on Sunday morning – on the River Taw and the River Torridge.

-The National Grid said they had been working to restore power after outages across the Midlands, south-west England and South Wales on Saturday.
-The company’s live map showed power cuts across the region on Sunday morning, including in Birmingham, Bristol and Cardiff.
+The National Grid said it had been working to restore power after outages across the Midlands, south-west England and South Wales on Saturday.
+The company’s live map shows power cuts across the region on Sunday morning, including in Birmingham, Bristol and Cardiff.

 As well as the amber warnings, the Met Office has issued yellow warnings covering almost the entire country across the weekend.